Party On--An Interview with Julia Mancuso

 Fro: Winning the gold and all your national titles has to be intoxicating.
 How do you keep your feet planted on the ground and not let your ego soar towards the galaxy?

 Julia: My family, especially my sisters, take care of that.
 My sister April doesn't cut me much slack.
-I came back to Squaw Valley and I'm no big deal here.
+I came back to Palisades Tahoe and I'm no big deal here.
 Everyone's more concerned about who got the first chair on KT-22 or who skied which chute on a given day.

 Fro: You appear to be very genuine.
 Wearing the tiara and the way you presented yourself to the media was very endearing.
 Was there anything your parents or a coach always preached to you?